armaanparikh/ebrltranscription/README.md

-# Audio Transcription with OpenAI Whisper
+# Audio Transcription with OpenAI Whisper for Education and Brain Sciences Research Lab

-A Python project that uses OpenAI's Whisper model to transcribe audio files.
+A Python project that uses OpenAI's Whisper model to transcribe children's reading testing audio.

 ## Setup